-The facts: Laser cutting was first introduced in the 1960s and became widely adopted in the early 1980s.
-Today laser cutting is a well-established mature technology used for millions of applications throughout industry.
+Laser cutting was first introduced in the 1960s and became widely adopted in the early 1980s.
+Today, laser cutting is a well-established mature technology used for millions of applications throughout industry.

-The facts: Actually laser cutting is simpler than most mechanical cutting techniques.
+Actually, laser cutting is simpler than most mechanical cutting techniques.
 You don’t have to cut a die, for example, and you don’t have to change tooling when you go from job to job.
-Lasers are programmable so all we need to cut a pattern is your drawing or CAD file.
-We can even change the depth of the cut simply by changing the power of the laser (again, under program control).
-That’s something that’s harder to do, or to do as precisely, with mechanical cutting.
+Lasers are programmable so the only thing needed to cut a pattern is a drawing or CAD file.
+We can even change the depth of the cut simply by changing the power of the laser which is harder to do, or to do as precisely, with mechanical cutting.

-The facts: When people think of industrial laser cutting, they may think of James Bond — so they might not think laser cutting is a good fit for their applications.
-Laser cutting is, in fact, suitable for cutting through a wide range of materials and a wide — but not infinite — range of thicknesses.
+Laser cutting is suitable for cutting through a wide range of materials and a wide — but not infinite — range of thicknesses.
 Here are some example max thicknesses: